rakkarage/ComfyRage/README.md

 ### ⚙️Show

-ComfyUI does not provide a built-in way to display the text as it flows through a workflow.
+ComfyUI provides **Preview Any** to display text as it flows through a workflow, but it doesn't persist, so eventually it becomes impossible to inspect.

-The **Show** node lets you **inspect the text** at any point, without modifying it, which is useful for debugging or verifying prompts.
+The **Show** node lets you **inspect the text at any point**, without modifying it, which is useful for debugging or verifying prompts.

 **Features:**

+- Display text persistently in the node for inspection.
-- Show text, optionally passes on input as output.
+- Optionally pass input as output.

 ---